-The Baker Bib is a sturdy ski pant made for cold winter nights and long days out on the mountain.
+This is my review of Baker Bib.
+In my opinion, it is a sturdy ski pant made for cold winter nights and long days out on the mountain.
 While it’s not the most comfortable bib out there, hardcore skiers will appreciate the extra protection it provides.

 - Best for: Rough weather environments and skiers who need extra protection or warmth around their legs and torso.